alexCO-keyvalue/crew-demo/crews/README.md

 ## Setup

-Navigate to the flows directory:
+Navigate to the crews directory:

 ```bash
 cd crews